 The mission of the Buncombe County Tourism Development Authority is to be a leader in the economic development of Buncombe County by attracting and serving visitors, generating income, jobs and tax revenues that make the community a better place to live and visit.

-The TPDF Committee, a nine-person review committee, reviews all funding applications.
-Each project must pass a two-stage approval process prior to receiving TPDF funding.
-First, the TPDF Committee thoroughly reviews all applications and interviews applicants who make it to the second phase of the process.
-The committee then makes funding recommendations to the Buncombe County Tourism Development Authority (BCTDA).
-Final grant awards are approved by the BCTDA.
+The TPDF Committee, a 9-person review committee, reviews all funding applications.
+Each project must pass a 2-stage approval process prior to receiving TPDF funding.
+After the intensive process, the TPDF Committee make funding recommendations to the Buncombe County Tourism Development Authority (BCTDA).
+The Buncombe County TDA gives final approval for grant awards.

 Frequently Asked Questions

-The creation of the Tourism Product Development Fund (TPDF) is the outgrowth of a business decision by the tourism industry to find a way to drive more room nights to the area.
-It is a fund that is under the auspices of the Buncombe County Tourism Development Authority which designates review and vetting of applications to the Tourism Product Development Committee as called for in the legislation.
+The creation of the Tourism Product Development Fund (TPDF) is the outgrowth of a business decision by the local tourism industry to find a way to attract more overnight visitors to the area.
+It is a fund that is under the auspices of the Buncombe County Tourism Development Authority, which designates review and vetting of applications to the Tourism Product Development Fund Committee as called for in the legislation.

-The room tax is paid by visitors to the area who are staying overnight in lodging properties.
-In addition to the 6 percent room tax, visitors also pay a sales tax of 7 percent resulting in visitors paying a total of 13 percent on their accommodations.
+The occupancy tax is paid by visitors to the area who are staying overnight in lodging properties, including hotels, B&Bs, short-term rentals, etc. In addition to the 6% occupancy tax, visitors also pay a sales tax of 7%, resulting in visitors paying a total of 13% on their accommodations.

-4. Is it true that both non-profit and for-profit businesses can apply for funds?
+Is it true that both nonprofit and for-profit businesses can apply for funds?

 When first created, the tourism industry purposefully crafted the legislation without consideration of tax status of the applicant.
 The aim was to create an incentive pool to help projects that would serve as a destination driver or provide a reason for an extended stay or repeat visit.
-Projects are judged based on their ability to create substantial new and incremental overnight stays in Buncombe County thus creating a significant overall economic impact on the community.
-In June 2015, the General Assembly passed HB347 which includes modifications to the Buncombe County Tourism Product Development Fund.
-Under these changes, for-profit entities are no longer eligible for TPDF funding.
+Projects are judged based on their ability to create substantial new and incremental overnight stays in Buncombe County, thus creating a significant overall economic impact on the community.
+In June 2015, the General Assembly passed HB347 which included modifications to the Buncombe County Tourism Product Development Fund.
+Under those changes, for-profit entities were no longer eligible for TPDF funding.

 The enabling legislation mandates that a TPDF committee review all funding applications.
-Each project must pass a two-stage approval process prior to receiving funding.
-The TPDF committee first thoroughly reviews all applications and conducts interviews as needed.
+Each project must pass a 2-stage approval process prior to receiving funding.
+The TPDF Committee first thoroughly reviews all applications and conducts interviews as needed.
 The committee then makes funding recommendations to the Buncombe County Tourism Development Authority (BCTDA).
-Before a project is recommended to the BCTDA board, eight of the nine member TPDF committee must affirm the decision to fund, or all voting committee members minus one in case of absentees or abstentions.
-A majority of BCTDA voting board members (four) must affirm the funding recommendations made by the committee.
+Before a project is recommended to the BCTDA board, 8 of the 9-member TPDF Committee must affirm the decision to fund, or all voting committee members minus 1 in case of absentees or abstentions.
+A majority of BCTDA voting board members (4) must affirm the funding recommendations made by the committee.

-Since the fund’s inception in 2001, a total of $44 million has been awarded to 39 projects that are not only generating room nights, but are also great assets to the community.
-More than half of the funds disbursed have gone to City of Asheville owned or affiliated projects, including the John B. Lewis Soccer Fields, Pack Square Park, a portion of the Wayfinding program, the U.S. Cellular Center and Riverfront Redevelopment.
+Since the fund’s inception in 2001, nearly $44 million has been awarded to 39 projects that are not only generating room nights, but are also great assets to the community.
+More than half of the funds disbursed have gone to City of Asheville owned or affiliated projects, including the John B. Lewis Soccer Fields, Pack Square Park, a portion of the Wayfinding program, the U.S. Cellular Center (now known as Harrah’s Cherokee Center – Asheville) and riverfront redevelopment (the River Arts District).
 Review the list of funded projects here.